MoussaED/Project-1-repo/README.md

 1. How many contracts & how much funding was awarded to minority-owned pharmaceutical & manufacturing organizations during FY2020 – FY2022?
    ![image](https://github.com/MoussaED/Project-1-repo/assets/133922704/180de008-194c-4773-96d1-30cb7c8fd722)

+The graphs generated capture total award contracts and contract award amounts by fiscal year.
+Based on analysis, one may conclude that the number of contracts awarded does not correlate to the dollar value awarded.
+Additionally, there is a downward trend in contract award amount between FY20 and FY22.

 3. Is there a spike in federal funding of minority-owned pharmaceutical & manufacturing organizations depending on the fiscal quarter/year?
 ![image](https://github.com/MoussaED/Project-1-repo/assets/133922704/a470735d-d5b3-4623-8a81-1fc871dada0c)

+The graphs generated provided capture contract award amount and timeline events based on COVID-19 Pandemic and COVID-19 US return to work effort.
+One can draw from the graphs that there is a spike in US government spending at the height of pandemic.
+There is also a smaller spike after the US President's State of the Union address announcing that it was time for the US workforce to return to work.

 4. Which federal agencies awarded the most federal dollars to minority-owned pharmaceutical & manufacturing organizations?
 ![image](https://github.com/MoussaED/Project-1-repo/assets/133922704/b5071e28-a848-4146-8337-8798b240be49)

+In this pie chart, it is apparent that the Department of Veterans Affairs was the largest contributor at 64.4% of total contract dollars awarded during FY20-FY22.
+This can be somewhat attributed to the VA's effort to launch an outreach and engagement plan to assist in increasing interest in and competition of minority-owned firms for VA contracts in January 2021.

 5. Which U.S. states received the most # of contracts & funding?
 ![image](https://github.com/MoussaED/Project-1-repo/assets/133922704/b4e1f878-cfe7-4546-a241-29666194dae9)

+In the bar graphs generated the total contract and total contract award amount per state are reflected.
+Based on the data analysis, one may conclude that the amount of contracts awarded does not correlate with the total value award amount per state.
+Based on the available data, the spikes in contracts awarded to MI and dollar value awarded to MD may likely be attributed to wholesale pharmaceutical and biotec hub locations.
+Additionally, the contracts all have relation to COVID-19 based on contract description (i.e., docycycline, COVID-19 diagnostic tests).

 **Challenges**

 1. The raw dataset was extensive.
 There were over 1.4 million contract data points available for review.
 To address the depth and breadth, the dataset was reduced based on identified filters to assist in making the data more manageable in the time allotted for research and analysis.
 Additional research would be needed to further investigate the hypothesis.

 2. The API used was a POST API.
 Experience on the team was limited.
 The team was required to research and troubleshoot how to use a POST API request versus a GET API request.
 The team had to troubleshoot the coding to identify and clear issues.
-This challenge allowed fo the team to further develop their understanding of API coding and associated challenges.
+This challenge allowed for the team to further develop their understanding of API coding and associated challenges.

 3. There were several APIs available for use which posed a challenge in selection while avoiding scope creep via changing focus or priority sets.
 The sheer volume of data offered created a challenge in maintaining the project focus.
 The team selected an API that offered the datapoints needed to conduct initial research.